whitecell-dev/AXIS/README.md

 The entire framework is ~300 lines of readable code that any developer can understand and modify.
 Compare that to the thousands of lines in Pydantic, FastAPI, or LangChain!

 Welcome to the Python reset.

+Tags: yaml validation LLM reasoning cli minimal